AKil47/ECEN350_RasPI/README.md

 - Verilog CPU Labs - Labs where we built different components of a CPU before ultimately combining them together into a fully functional CPU.

+## Aggie Honor Code

+> An Aggie does not lie, cheat or steal or tolerate those who do.

+**This repo contains answers to lab assignments for ECEN 350**.
+Since this repository is a fork of the main repository that we get the starter code from, I am unable to make this repo private.
+I encourage active students to seek help from the TAs (like I did) instead of copying from here.

-# Things to Look For
+## Things to Look For

-The hope is that this repo will serve as a reference in the future.
+The hope is that this repo will serve as a reference in the future if I ever do anything related to assembly/verilog.
 Some of the cool things that I did are:

 - Writing in ARM assembly
   - Doing math operations